 Intermediate athletes recommended quantity of protein is 1-1.5 g / kg / day (50-225 g / day 50-150 kg athlete).
 Top-level athletes need 1.5-2.0 g / kg / day of protein (75-300 g / day for 50-150 kg athlete).

 Protein quality is very important, since all the proteins are not identical.
+That is why one shoud pay attention when choosing protein for work out, too, using recommended services like Protein Promo.
 There are differences in the availability of amino acids and peptides, which exhibit biological activity (alpha-lactalbumin, beta-lactoglobulin, glycomacropeptide, immunoglobulins, lactoperocsidases, lactoferrin was also shown, etc.).

 Also the absorption of protein and metabolic activity are important factors.